No. 61: Jake Olson

 Chan Ho Park, Los Angeles Dodgers pitcher (1994 to 2001, 2008):

-Park’s most memorable appearances at Dodger Stadium both came in 1999:
+Two memorable moments in Park’s Dodger career both came in 1999:

 = April 23, 1999: In a game against the St. Louis Cardinals, Park’s third start of the season lasted two and two-thirds of an inning.
 He gave up 11 runs (six earned) while facing 22 batters.
 The reason: Fernando Tatis hit two grand slams off him in the third inning, the first and only time that feat has been accomplished in MLB history.
 The first one came with the first four hitters of the inning.
 Somewhere in there, Dodgers manager Davey Johnson was ejected by home plate umpire Greg Bonin.
 When Tatis came around to hit again, with two out, he hit another grand slam, leading to Park to be removed.